 2. What are you an expert in?

 Do you already have an expertise in something?
-It could be an official one – like you are a lawyer or a tax expert or a registered nutritionist.
-Or it could be an unofficial one – what do you know a lot about?
+It could be an official one – like you are a lawyer… or a tax expert… or a registered nutritionist.
+Or it could be an unofficial one… What do you know a lot about?
 What do your friends and family always ask your advice about?
 What do other people think you are good at?
 Maybe you know everything there is to know about baby lead weaning or luxury travel.
 Maybe your friends and family are always asking for tips on hair and makeup or how to manage their finances better.
 If you already have an expertise, then that’s a great place to start!

 TOP TIP: If you are not sure, ask – you may be surprised to hear the answer!
-One of the reasons I started this blog is because so many people kept me I was such an organised and efficient blogger.
+One of the reasons I started this blog is because so many people kept telling me I was such an organised and efficient blogger.
 It hadn’t really occurred to me until they started telling me because it’s just who I am – its my ‘normal’, but to other people it’s a skill or an ‘expertise’ they don’t have.

 3. What would you like to be an expert in?

 But don’t fret if you are not an expert in anything…you can still become one!
-Simply by starting a blog and writing about that subject you will become and expert over time.
+Simply by starting a blog and writing about that subject you will become an expert over time.
 So, if you can’t think of a topic you know a lot about, think instead about a topic you would really like to become an expert in.
 Think, if in 3 years’ time if a publisher came to you and asked you to write a book on your expertise, what would you like that book to be about?

 One very popular type of blog is the ‘journey’ blog.
 It’s a blog where you start out as the student…you have a problem in your life or something you want to achieve, and you start to blog about your journey, but over the course of several years you go from being the ‘student’ to the ‘teacher’ and begin to teach others how to make the changes you made in your life.